 The founder of the defunct tabloid Apple Daily appeared in front of Principal Magistrate Peter Law, along with six former staff members of the newspaper and its parent company Next Digital, at the West Kowloon Magistrates’ Courts on Tuesday.

-Law presided over committal proceedings, whereby a magistrate determines whether there is enough evidence for case to be transferred to the Court of First Instance of the High Court for trial or sentence, and committed Lai and three companies to the High Court for trial and the remaining six defendants for sentencing.
+Law presided over committal proceedings, whereby a magistrate determines whether there is enough evidence for the case to be transferred to the Court of First Instance of the High Court for trial or sentence, and committed Lai and three companies to the High Court for trial and the remaining six defendants for sentencing.

 The 74-year-old Lai faced four charges, including two counts of conspiracy to commit collusion with foreign countries or external elements, one count of collusion with foreign forces, and one count of conspiracy to print, publish, sell, offer for sale, distribute, display and/or reproduce seditious publications.

 The six defendants – former CEO of Next Digital, Cheung Kim-hung, Apple Daily’s former editor-in-chief Ryan Law, former associate publisher Chan Pui-man, former executive editor-in-chief Lam Man-chung, ex-editor-in-chief of the English news section Fung Wai-kong, and ex-editorial writer Yeung Ching-kee – along with three companies – Apple Daily Limited, Apple Daily Printing Limited, and AD Internet Limited – stood accused of the same conspiracy to commit collusion with foreign forces and conspiracy to print seditious publications charges.

 The maximum sentence for national security charges is life imprisonment, and two years in prison for a first sedition offence.